International Engineering Program

 September – December

-1. First informational session: TBA.
+1. Attend First Informational Session: Early October, exact date TBA.
 Please schedule a meeting with Dr. Berka to review all requirements for the year abroad and to assure you meet all requirements for the dual degree.
 Speak with Dr. Berka about ways to improve your proficiency such as additional tutoring or language exchange partners.

 2. Budget: View the Program Budget Sheet in URI Abroad for estimated program expenses.

-6. Meet with your advisors to discuss your academic plan for your fifth year: Make sure to work on a graduation worksheet with your advisors, so that you know which classes you have to take for graduation.
-Since you will have to register for Fall courses from abroad, let us know immediately if there is a conflict between a Chinese course and courses required for engineering in your 5th year.
+6. Meet with Advisors to Discuss Academic Plan for Fifth Year: Make sure to work on a graduation worksheet with your advisors, so that you know which classes you have to take for graduation.
+Since you will have to register for fall courses from abroad, let us know immediately if there is a conflict between a Chinese course and courses required for engineering in your 5th year.
 Review your IEP program curriculum sheet.

 January